NamPhuThuy/NamPhuThuy/README.md

 ![Nam's GitHub stats](https://github-readme-stats.vercel.app/api?username=NamPhuThuy)

 Hi there!
-I'm a game developer with a passion for pixel art games
+I'm a game programmer with a passion for pixel art games

 ### Some of my works
 <a href="https://kryple.itch.io/">